-Lisa White has been with Passive House Institute US (PHIUS) and has been with PHIUS since 2012.
+Lisa White serves as the Certification Manager for the Passive House Institute US (PHIUS) and has been with PHIUS since 2012.
 Prior to this role, she led the certification review team.
-She is an instructor for Certified Passive House Consultant (CPHC®) and WUFI Passive software trainings.
-White holds a degree in Environmental Sustainability with a minor in Architecture from the University of Illinois at Urbana-Champaign, and she is currently pursuing her Master’s in Energy Engineering at the University of Illinois at Chicago.
+She is an instructor for Certified Passive House Consultant (CPHC®) and WUFI Passive software training.
+White holds a degree in Environmental Sustainability with a minor in Architecture from the University of Illinois at Urbana-Champaign, and a Master’s in Energy Engineering from the University of Illinois at Chicago.

-In consultation with PHIUS Senior Scientist Graham Wright, White works on certification program development, reviews project designs and energy models to evaluate their qualification for PHIUS+ Certification, and provides feedback to project submission teams.
+White works on certification program development and is a member of PHIUS’ technical committee.
 She also provides consulting services on static and dynamic energy modeling in WUFI Passive, THERM modeling, and project planning specific to passive building principles.
-White has presented at numerous conferences and events, including the PHIUS Annual North American Passive House Conferences, the Affordable Comfort Institute national conference, and Facades+.
+White has presented at numerous conferences and events, including Greenbuild, PHIUS Annual North American Passive House Conferences, the Affordable Comfort Institute national conference, and Facades+.

 Graham S. Wright, PhD